 Talent Contracts - We secure on-air talent for our television stations through multi-year talent agreements.
 Certain agreements may be terminated under certain circumstances or at certain dates prior to expiration.
 We expect our employment and talent contracts will be renewed or replaced with similar agreements upon their expiration.
 Amounts due under the contracts, assuming the contracts are not terminated prior to their expiration, are included in the contractual commitments table.
 Also included in the table are contracts with columnists and artists whose work is syndicated by United Media.
-Columnists and artists may receive fixed minimum payments plus amounts based upon a percentage of net syndication and licensing revenues resulting from the exploitation of their work.
-Contingent amounts based upon net revenues are not included in the table of contractual commitments.
+Columnists and artists may receive fixed minimum payments plus amounts based upon a percentage of net syndication and licensing revenues are not included in the table of contractual commitments.